HomeGolf Communities › Living in a Golf Community

 FAQ 15: How is the demographic profile of golf communities changing?

 The demographic profile of golf communities is becoming younger and more diverse, reflecting broader trends in the sport.
 While still very popular with retirees, communities are increasingly attracting young professionals and families who are drawn to the lifestyle amenities and secure environment.
-The number of on-course golfers who are female (28%) or people of color (25%) is at an all-time high, and this diversity is beginning to be reflected in community residents.
+The share of female golfers and golfers of color has reached record levels, and this shift is beginning to show in who is buying within golf communities.
 This shift is encouraging developers to build communities with a wider range of amenities beyond golf to cater to a broader, more family-oriented market.

 Takeaway: Look for communities with a diverse range of amenities that cater to various age groups, as this indicates a modern and evolving demographic.